Bobbie Infant Formula Review & Analysis

 Feeding with Bobbie

-Not only did both infants readily accept Bobbie, they continued to consume their normal amounts of milk.
+Not only did both infants readily accept Bobbie, but they also continued to consume their normal amounts of milk.
 One of the babies was primarily breastfed, and the other was formula-fed with Similac.

 Neither baby developed any apparent gas or discomfort immediately after feeding, and both parents reported that they are seriously considering switching to Bobbie!